-There are around 7,500 new ovarian cancer cases in the UK every year and more than half of those diagnosed will die of the disease.
+There are around 7,400 new ovarian cancer cases in the UK every year, and this cancer type is the 6th most common cause of cancer mortality in females in the UK.
 There is no screening technique, and most patients (~60%) present with advanced disease because symptoms are not easy to recognise or distinguish from other, less serious conditions, often leading to late or mis‑diagnosis.
-Treatment involves aggressive surgery and platinum-based chemotherapy, and progress in the last 30 years has led to the overall five year survival rate doubling and more than 40% of women now live for at least five years.
-However, for the majority who present with advanced disease, more than 70% will die within five years of diagnosis.
+Ovarian cancer survival is improving in the UK and has almost doubled in the last 40 years, and when diagnosed at its earliest stage, 93% of people with ovarian cancer will survive their disease for five years or more.
+Sadly, only 13% of people survive ovarian cancer when it is diagnosed at the latest stage.
 Therefore, there is a great need to develop new therapies for this disease, based upon greater understanding of its biology.